-Nickelodeon Went Off Air For 8 Minutes & 46 Seconds In Moment Of Solidarity
+Nickelodeon Went Off Air For Nearly 9 Mins In Moment Of Solidarity For George Floyd

 In a moment of solidarity for George Floyd, the Black man who was killed in police custody on Memorial Day after an officer knelt on his neck for nearly nine minutes, Nickelodeon went off the air on Monday evening.
 Along with other networks like Comedy Central, BET, and VH1, Nickelodeon paused its scheduled programming for exactly 8 minutes and 46 seconds, the amount of time Derek Chauvin from the Minneapolis Police Department had his knee pressed on Floyd's neck as he repeatedly said, "I can't breathe."